fbpx

 Uncertainty Avoidance: The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these.

-Long Term Orientation: How every society has to maintain some links with its own past while dealing with the challenges of the present and future.
+Long-term Orientation: How every society has to maintain some links with its own past while dealing with the challenges of the present and future.

 Indulgence: The extent to which people try to control their desires and impulses.

 Broadly speaking, it is obvious that both Australian and Vietnamese cultures have quite a few differences.
 This shouldn’t come as a surprise.
 Both countries have very different histories and most Australians come from a European heritage not an Asian heritage; which is key in understanding this research.
 The research is very general.
-It does not take into account individual’s heritage, education level, personalities etc.
+It does not take into account an individual’s heritage, education level, personalities etc.

 Treat the research as a starting point for developing your cross-cultural management skills with regard to working with Vietnamese teams.